 ORAL HYGIENE TIPS FOR BABIES & CHILDREN

 Here are some oral hygiene tips for your children:

 Newborns: A few days after you bring your baby home from the hospital and until teeth begin to appear, gently wipe the gums with very soft gauze or a washcloth once or twice a day.

 Under 3 Years Old: Good oral hygiene at this age consists of regular brushing in the morning and night with an ADA-approved fluoride toothpaste.
 The perfect amount of toothpaste is about the size of a grain of rice.
 You should not leave your child alone while brushing at this stage because:

 - Toothpaste may be yummy but if swallowed the fluoride it contains could be very dangerous.

 - Most kids won’t brush more than a few seconds before they’re off!
 We recommend brushing for about two minutes, but we know that for a parent of an active toddler this can be quite a challenge.
 Keep in mind that brushing even for a short time is better than no brushing at all.

 3-6 Years Old: During this oral hygiene stage you can move up to a pea-sized amount of fluoride toothpaste.
 Make sure your child brushes twice a day and spits out the toothpaste.
 Flossing should begin once two teeth have formed that are close enough to touch each other.

-If you have any other questions or if you are ready to make your child’s first dental appointment, simply call us at 516-921-8010 or fill out the form to the right.
+If you have any other questions or if you are ready to make your child’s first dental appointment, simply call us at 516-921-8010.
 We look forward to meeting you and your family!